Proximo Weekly: Is Term SOFR the new dollar Libor?

 With the Libor transition entering its last days, the global project finance market has seen increased interest in Term SOFR as the risk-free rate (RFR) used to replace USD Libor.
-Unlike their European counterparts, US regulators have indicated a preference for a forward-looking or ‘term’ RFR rather than an RFR compounded in arrears.
 Project financings in US dollars that reference Term SOFR may become more common, particularly given the obvious similarities between Term SOFR and USD Libor.

 The publication of Libor across most maturities and currencies ceased at the end of 2021, with twenty-four Libor settings now no longer available.
 The ICE Benchmark Administration (IBA) will publish one-month, three-month, and six-month synthetic Libor settings for sterling and the Japanese Yen until the end of 2022.
 USD Libor will be published until 30 June 2023 using panel bank submissions, with the exception of the one-week and two-month maturities.